trevoirwilliams/genai-devops-teaching-guide/finish/README.md

 # genai-devops-teaching-guide

-This is a starter repo intentionally missing infra/pipelines/docs that will be built during live demos.
+This is the finished project for the lessons, including the infra/pipelines/docs built during the live demos.

 ## Prereqs
 - .NET 10 SDK